Cozy Peach Kitchen

 Overhead of skillet with orzo and broccoli topped with Parmesan.

-This tahini orzo pasta is a combination of so many of my favorite recipes: tahini pasta, lemon orzo, and one-pot pasta.
+This tahini orzo pasta is a combination of so many of my favorite recipes: tahini pasta, lemon orzo sald, and vegetarian one pot pasta.
 It's filled with nutty tahini flavor, bright lemon zest and lemon juice, and vivid green broccoli.

 This is a low-effort vegetarian meal that requires just a few minutes of prep.
-If you like my cherry tomato orzo, you'll love this recipe because it uses the same method of cooking the orzo in one pot.
+If you like my cherry tomato orzo or red pepper orzo, you'll love this recipe because it uses the same method of cooking the orzo in one pot.

 If you're new to tahini, it's a type of seed butter made from toasted sesame seeds.
 It imparts a nutty, toasted flavor to the sauce and is balanced out by the lightness of the lemon juice and zest.